htc502/reveal-in-osx-finder/README.md

 **Usage:**

-- If ```M-x reveal-in-osx-finder``` is invoked in a file-associated buffer, it will open the folder enclosing the file in the OS X Finder.
+- If ```M-x reveal-in-osx-finder``` is invoked in a file-associated buffer.
+-- If there exists marked region with a valid file/file path, it will open the folder enclosing the file indicated by the marked region in the OS X Finder.
+It will also highlight the file the buffer is associated with within the folder.
+-- Otherwise, it will open the folder enclosing the file associated with the buffer.
 It will also highlight the file the buffer is associated with within the folder.

 - If ```M-x reveal-in-osx-finder``` is invoked in a dired buffer, it will open the current folder in the OS X Finder.
 It will also highlight the file at point if available.